ClimenteA/social-media-posts-scheduler/README.md

 </div>

 <p align="center">
 Built with Django and AlpineJs.
-Schedule posts with text/image/link on Facebook public page, Instagram profesional account, Linkedin, X. Deploy it yourself or contact me to help you deploy it.
+Schedule posts with text/image/link on Facebook public page, Instagram profesional account, TikTok business account, Linkedin, X. Deploy it yourself or contact me to help you deploy it.
 </p>